Sudolphus/PierresBakery.Solution/README.md

 ## Setup/Installation Requirements

 Software Requirements
+---
-1. .NET framework
+1. .NET framework [download here](https://dotnet.microsoft.com/download).
+Note that this project is built on the 2.2 framework.
-2. A code editor (Visual Studio Code, Atom, etc.)
+2. A code editor ([Visual Studio Code](https://code.visualstudio.com), [Atom](https://atom.io/), etc.)
-3. A terminal (Windows PowerShell, GitBash, etc.)
+3. A terminal (Windows PowerShell, [GitBash](https://git-scm.com/downloads), etc.)

 Acquire The Repo:
 1. Click the 'Clone or Download' Button
-2. Alternately, Clone via Bash/GitBash: `git clone {repo}`
+2. Alternately, Clone via Bash/GitBash: `git clone https://github.com/Sudolphus/PierresBakery.Solution.git`

 Editting the Code Base:
-1. Open the project in your code editor; with Bash, this is done by navigating to the project directory, then `code .`
+1. Open the project in your code editor
 2. If you wish to run testing, you'll need the testing packages: navigate into the PierresBakery.Tests folder, and run `dotnet restore`

 Running the program:
 1. To run the program, you'll need to navigate into the PierresBakery folder
 2. In your console terminal, type `dotnet run`.
 If .NET is installed properly, the UI should print directly to your console.
+3. If you want to run the tests, navigate to the PierresBakery.Tests folder, and run `dotnet test`.
+This should work, if you've installed the packages (see above for instructions)

 ## Known Bugs

-_None currently known_
+_Might mess with your console's default color scheme.
+It should reset back to default when exiting through the program's checkout, but it may not reset when exiting via `ctrl+c`_

 ## Support and contact details